anywhichway/intersector/README.md

 # intersector

 Superfast intersection supporting primitives and objects.
+Up to 2x to 3x faster than other libraries.
 In the age of big data, you need it.

 Just 411 bytes of ES5 compatible minified code with no dependencies when compressed with [CloakedJS](https://cloakedjs.com/).
 282 bytes gzipped.